Evaluation of the neutron background in cryogenic Germanium target for WIMP direct detection when using a reactor neutrino detector as a neutron veto system: Abstract

-Because of its advantages of the low background rate, energy resolutions and low energy threshold, high purity Germanium (HPGe) is widely applied in dark matter experiments.
-It makes their neutron background much less than in the case of Xenon target that there are no PMTs in HPGe detectors.
+Because of its advantages of the low background rate, energy resolutions and low energy threshold, high purity Germanium (HPGe) is widely applied in dark matter and neutrino-less double beta decay experiments\cite{CDMSII2010,EDELWEISS-II2011,Gerda,cdex,CoGeNT}.
+In our work, the cryogenic $^{73}Ge$ is used as a WIMP target material and WIMPs are detected by both ionization and heat channels (like the CDMS-II and EDELWEISS-II experiments).
+A detector configuration that can shield and tag neutrons will better reject neutron background in dark matter experiments.
 The feasibility of direct WIMPs detection with the neutron veto based on the neutrino detector had been validated in our past work\cite{GdLS2010}.
 So, in the present paper, a neutrino detector with Gd-LS ($1\%$ Gd-doped) is still used as a neutron-tagged device and WIMP detectors with HPGe targets(called Ge modules) are placed inside the Gd-LS.
 Here we designed an experimental configuration: 984 Ge modules are individually placed inside four reactor neutrino detector modules which are used as a neutron veto system.
 The experimental hall of the configuration is assumed to be located in an underground laboratory with a depth of 910 meter water equivalent (m.w.e.), which is similar to the far hall in the Daya Bay reactor neutrino experiment\cite{DayabayProp2007}.
-Collecting ionization signals is considered as the only method of the WIMPs detection in our work.
-The neutron background for this design are estimated using the Geant4 \cite{Geant4} simulation.
+The neutron background for this design are estimated using the Geant4\cite{geant4} simulation.

 The basic detector layout will be described in the section 2.
 Some features of the simulation in our work will be described in the section 3.
 The neutron background of the experimental configuration will be estimated in the section 4.
-The contamination due to reactor neutrinos will be discussed in the section 5.
+The other background will be roughly estimated in the section 5.
 We give a conclusion in the section 6.